 All lumber species’ prices are affected by a variety of circumstances, but the seasonal supply and availability of Ipe is well known for making its prices change throughout the course of a year.
-At the start of decking season, in the middle of the summer, and then near the conclusion, if you asked the same timber supplier about pricing for the exact same Ipe decking project, you would almost surely receive wildly different quotes.
+At the start of decking season, in the middle of the summer, and then near the end of the decking season, if you asked the same timber supplier about pricing for the exact same Ipe decking project, you would almost surely receive wildly different quotes.
 The inequality in pricing based on the time of year has a completely logical reason, too.

 Order Size Price Variations

 Let’s keep using the aforementioned example.
 But suppose you anticipate using roughly five times as much lumber for other tasks over the course of the summer.
 Because there would be less need for splitting packs, the cost per board foot will be lower, which will lower the overhead costs related to satisfying your order.

 The cause in pricing variability for Ipe is related to the order quantity, associated overhead expenses, seasonal availability, and fluctuating costs of purchasing more Ipe, in addition to other factors.
 Waiting until the middle of the season, however, may force you to buy higher-grade Ipe than you really need, because Ipe wood in general won’t be as readily available.
 Additional labor charges will result from searching through already-broken packs to discover the sizes of lumber which your Ipe order requires.

 The same order can cost even more by the end of the season, because supplies by then will be scarce, and because no additional Ipe will arrive until the winter because of the Brazilian wet season impeding log transportation.